+Community Allocation:

-Community Allocation: Council resolved a uniform (harmonised) Targeted Fixed Rate (TFR) across all scheme areas in the district and assessed on each separately used or inhabited part of a rating unit, would be the most efficient, effective and transparently lawful method for funding this allocation.
+Council is proposing that a uniform Targeted Fixed Rate across all scheme areas in the district and assessed on each separately used or inhabited part of a rating unit, would be the most efficient, effective and transparently lawful method for funding this allocation, as well as reflect the that the provision of adequate wastewater services benefits the whole District in preventing environmental pollution and achieving public health and safety outcomes.

-Within a scheme area, the TFR will be differentiated by properties that are connected or have the ability to connect (serviceable).
-Any SUIP will be considered to have the ability to connect (serviceable) if in the opinion of Council it is practicably serviceable and its boundary is situated within 30 metres of Council's sewerage main, to which it is able to be connected but is not so connected.
+Within a scheme area, the charge will be differentiated for properties that are connected or have the ability to connect (serviceable).
+Any SUIP will be considered to have the ability to connect (serviceable) if in the opinion of Council it is practicably serviceable and its boundary is situated within 30 metres of Council's sewerage drain, to which it is able to be connected but is not so connected.